Case Study: A Recipe for Lower A1C

 Executive Summary

-Project FoodBox partnered with UCI Health’s Group Medical Visits (GMV) to pilot a culturally tailored Food as Medicine program for Latino patients with uncontrolled diabetes.
-The intervention combined weekly produce delivery with nutrition and diabetes education over 8 weeks.
+Project FoodBox partnered with UCI Health to launch a culturally tailored Food as Medicine initiative serving Latino adults with uncontrolled diabetes.
+The program addressed barriers to glycemic control, including limited produce access and nutrition knowledge, through weekly fresh produce delivery and diabetes education over eight weeks.

 Diabetes affects over 38 million Americans, with an additional 98 million living with prediabetes.
 The condition costs the U.S. healthcare system approximately $413 billion annually, accounting for 1 in every 4 healthcare dollars.
 Complications such as heart disease and stroke contribute to nearly half of these costs.